FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 - [ ] Prepare the dataset.
   - [ ] Choose several graphs from the [collection](https://formallanguageconstrainedpathquerying.github.io/CFPQ_Data/graphs/index.html).
     Be sure to justify why you selected these particular graphs.
   - [ ] Using the function from the first homework, find the edge labels of the graphs and, based on this information, formulate at least four different queries for each graph.
-It's better to use the most commonly occurring labels.
+It's better to use the most frequent labels.
     Query requirements:
       - Queries for all graphs should follow a common template.
 For example, if there are graphs `g1` and `g2` with different label sets, the queries might look like:
         - `g1`: